DatenLauch/Asteroids/README.md

 Just open the index.html with any live server extension of your choice.
 All necessary files and libraries are already included in this project.

-## The Goal
+## The Game
+![asteroids2](https://github.com/user-attachments/assets/3f7d34ac-04ff-4cc9-8b37-f6c5db72cca4)
 Destroy all Asteroids before the timer runs out.
 Beware that shooting large asteroids splits them in smaller fragments which are faster and more difficult to hit!
-![asteroids2](https://github.com/user-attachments/assets/3f7d34ac-04ff-4cc9-8b37-f6c5db72cca4)

 ## Controls